Skip to content Skip to footer navigation

 This is bad news if a thief manages to slip through an unlocked door or unsecured window, or if they're good at covering their tracks.

-While the country's two biggest health funds may be keen to differentiate their health insurance offerings, they don't seem too bothered about standing out when it comes to home insurance.
+While the country's two biggest health funds, Bupa and AHM, may be keen to differentiate their health insurance offerings, they don't seem too bothered about standing out when it comes to home insurance.

-Issued by the same provider (Hollard), these policies are almost clones of one another – their respective product disclosure statements contain almost identical wording.
+In this case, Bupa and AHM have partnered with Huddle Insurance (underwritten by Hollard) to distribute policies that are nearly clones of one another – their respective product disclosure statements contain almost identical wording.

 Bupa and AHM's parent company, Medibank, do both offer their health insurance customers a discount on home and contents insurance.
 Ten to 20% off your home insurance might sound like a good deal, but if you also end up with one of the most expensive health insurance policies in the country you might not be coming out ahead.